tytydraco/yessleep/out/Yesterday_morning_somebody_delivered_The_Sheriffs_cell_phone_to_the_police_station_in_an_unmarked_cardboard_box_with_a_newly_recorded_voice_memo_on_it_Twentyfour_hours_later_Im_the_only_one_who_made_it_out_of_town_alive.md

 I breathed a sigh of relief and turned my attention to the computer, shaking the mouse to wake the monitor.
 I was about to click the audio file, but I became distracted by the flickering movement of wings from outside a window Landry had previously been blocking.

 Judging by the gray-white markings, it looked to be a mockingbird.
 There was something desperately wrong with the creature, though.
-First off, it hadn’t just flown by the window in passing; it was hovering with beak pressed into the glass, an abnormally inert behavior for its species.
+First off, it hadn’t just flown by the window in passing; it was hovering with its beak pressed into the glass, an abnormally inert behavior for its species.
 Not only that, but it appeared to be observing Landry closely as he crossed the room and sat down.
 Slowly, the animal twisted its head to follow the Sergent, and that’s when I better appreciated the thing jutting out of its right eye.

 A single light pink flower, with a round of petals about the size of a bottle cap and an inch of thin green stalk separating the bloom from where it had erupted out of the soft meat of the bird’s eye.